outdreamer/build-a-cure-1/docs/tasks/insight_extraction.md

 					- operations:
 						- set parameter
 						- set parameter to constant
+						- identify core logical objects
-						- identify equivalents (value * 1 = value, whether an input/output mapping mimics an OR gate or the complement of a variable)
+							- equivalents (value * 1 = value, whether an input/output mapping mimics an OR gate or the complement of a variable)
+							- alternatives
+							- inputs/outputs
+							- neutralizers
+							- conditions
+							- filters
+							- variables
+							- possibilities/impossibilities
 						- remove zero term (opposite of 1 is zero, 0 * value = 0)
 						- remove neutralized term set
+						- check requirement
 						- apply definitions
 							- to specify (inject structure)
 							- to identify similarities (categorize examples of a type, identify equivalents)